Kaktus1549/Apalucha/README.md

 #### Login page

 Login page is used for admin login.
 You can login with username and password, which you can set via application.
 QR codes have this URL with ?token=\<token\> parameter, which will log you in automatically.

+## Issues

+If you find any issues, please report them, I will be happy to fix them.